Your 7-Step Image SEO Survival Guide for 2019

 7. Give lazy loading a try

-Aside from having a catchy name, lazy loading can go a ways in increasing page speed by not loading below the fold images until your users scrolls down to them.
+Aside from having a catchy name, lazy loading can go a long ways in increasing page speed by not loading below the fold images until your users scrolls down to them.
 Take it from Google: Lazy loading can significantly speed up loading on long pages that include many images below the fold by loading them either as needed or when the primary content has finished loading and rendering.
 That’s about as good an endorsement as you can get.

 Google also endorses lazy loading in its very own PageSpeed Insights.
 You may run into this recommendation when you’re running page speed analysis on your own site.